The Cosmic Controversy Podcast featuring Duncan Lorimer

 There is no cell service.
 The teens are there because they are in the Pulsar Search

-Collaboratory, a group that has seen hundreds of kids who, for more than a decade,
+Collaboratory, a group that has involved thousands of students in searching for pulsars for more than a decade.

 Explore the Pulsar Search Collaboratory through the Sparked Podcast, Episode 9.